giordano-lucas/dex-cyclic-arbitrage/index.md

 3. `Proftiability per cluster` : this metric is related to the risk associated to a cluster.
 Indeed, some clusters could be less profitable than others (in average) but yielding a higher probablity to make a profit in the end.
 It s the type of analysis that we would like to conduct with this metric.
 4. `Token distribution understanding per cluster` : one desirable property of a interesting clustering could be to observe imporant differences in terms of token distribution across clusters.
 For example, computing the  `median` of the distribution would allow us to undersand wether or not only a few tokens that are very profitable or not are used.
 Furthermore, the entropoy of the distribution, can be used as a comparision to a random clustering.

+These metrics, computed on the training set, are shown below.

 {% include_relative figures/clustering/Number_of_cycles_per_cluster_train_small.html %}

 {% include_relative figures/clustering/Profit_per_cluster_train_small.html %}